aikaterna/aikaterna-cogs/README.md

 imgwelcome - Welcome users to your server with a customized image.

+modclean - Clean the last 100 entries in the mod-log of Discord invite names.

 otherbot - Have multiple Red instances and want to know when one goes offline?
 Edit this cog and load it on your watcher bot.

 post - Upload a saved audio playlist to the chat channel, or upload a cog.
 Owner only.